stevenbryen/lambda-layers-sample/README.md

 The Function code is not the most optimal and takes ~12secs to run, so make sure that your function has a sufficient timeout (I specified 30seconds in the SAM template).

-Finally, In the Lambda Console for your function, select the Layers icon underneath your function and add the two layers that were previously created.
+Finally, In the Lambda Console for your function, select the Layers icon underneath your function and add the layer that was previously created.

 ##Testing your Application